-A Court cannot grant a divorce until the Petition for divorce has been pending for at least sixty days.
-This time period begins to run on the date the Petition is filed with the Court.
+A Court cannot grant a divorce until the Petition for divorce has been pending for at least 60 days.
+This time period begins to run on the date the first spouse files a Petition for Divorce with the Court.

 This “waiting period” serves many purposes.
 Sometimes it permits the parties to “cool-down” and possibly reconcile.
 Generally, however, it is hoped that the parties will use this time to reach an agreement regarding the specifics of their pending divorce.

 Don’t do anything or say anything that could possibly be detrimental to your case.
 We have seen spouses many times make emotional decisions during the waiting period that end up being a major topic for the judge to address.
 We will provide you with plenty of examples of what not to do.

 During the waiting period, we will discuss your goals and desires and various strategies to achieve them.
 Our aim is to have the end result be as close to your goals as possible.

 We will also begin negotiating with your spouse (or their attorney) in an attempt to come to an agreement on as many issues as possible.
 Agreements will often prevent the judge from making decisions regarding your life, your property, and your children that may not be inline with your desires.

 The Court, on its own motion, or the motion of either party, after notice and a hearing, may grant temporary orders.